gil-miranda/geometric-mechanics/README.md

-# geometric-mechanics
+# Mathematical Methods in Geometric Mechanics
-Repository for my undergrad research on Mathematical Methods on Geometric Mechanics
+Repository for my undergrad research on Mathematical Methods on Geometric Mechanics @ UFRJ, advisor: Alejandro Cabrera